mustafalail/TPV-Tool/README.md

 Refer to the Overview of USE section above for a demo on how to create UML class diagrams.

 ### 3. Choosing a Class Diagram for Analysis.
-The first input necessary is the class diagram to be analyzed.
+The first input of TPV is the class diagram to be analyzed.
 Click *Select* (TPV Main Window, 1), which opens the following window.
+TPV can take UML class into the following two formats: 1) the USE specification format in saved in a .use files or 2) the standard UML format saved in .uml ffiles.

 <img width="556" alt="Chooseuml" src="https://user-images.githubusercontent.com/107441403/203628591-c24e0259-759b-4e04-9128-d20059d5aa30.png">